With French Country and Cajun Flavors, There's Lots to Like with Acadian Style Homes

 The slope is highly effective at shedding snow and water and provides upper-level space for storage and sleeping quarters.
 The hip roof broadcasts the style’s French/European ancestry.

 Most Acadian houses tend to be a single level and may often be described as a variation on the ranch-style.
 Still, there is some variation to this, so don’t be surprised to see two-story homes described as Acadian.

 As with many Southern styles, porches are an important, though not essential, feature due to their invitation to “outdoor living.”

 When you have a covered front porch like the one above on this 2,218-sq.-ft., 4-bedroom, 2.5-bath home, all you need is sweet tea and a rocking chair (Plan #141-1102).

-Very early Acadian homes had wood siding, often local cypress from the Louisiana swaps.
+Very early Acadian homes had wood siding, often local cypress from the Louisiana swamps.
 These days, although the entire house may not be brick or stone, masonry is usually incorporated in some way, again harking back to the style’s European roots.

 Formally, Acadian-style architecture can be traced to Canada, specifically French Canada, with its strong European influences.
 Often found in Canadian maritime areas, the style was popular because the steep-roofed, low-maintenance houses are easier to care for in snowy, wet climates.
 When the British expelled the French Acadians from Nova Scotia (Acadie) in the mid-1700s, they made their way to French Louisiana and brought their architecture with them.

 Eventually, the Acadian style became popular in the South, especially in Louisiana and the Gulf Coast among the Cajun population, descendants of the Nova Scotia Acadians.
 Over time the style incorporated Southern Antebellum features such as covered porches and window shutters to protect against stormy winds and became popular in region-specific areas like Mississippi, Alabama, and even Tennessee.

 Historic Acadian Style Homes